tandao0909/hands-on-with-DS/Chapter 13/note.md

 - In our examples, the first three columns correspond to the first feature, and the last three correspond to the second feature.
 This allows the model to distinguish the two features.
 - However, it also increases the number of features fed to the model, and thereby requires more model parameters.
 - There's not a clear win between a single multi-hot encoding or a per-feature one-hot encoding will work best: it depends on the task, and you may need to test both options.

+## The StringLookup Layer

+- We create a `StringLookup` layer, then we adapt it to the data: it finds that there are three distinct categories.
+- Then we use the layer to encode a few cities.
+- They are encoded as integers by default.
+- Unknown categories get mapped to 0, as is the case for "Montreal" in our example.
+- The known categories are numbered starting at 1, from the most frequent category to the least frequent.
+- Conveniently, if you set `output_mode="one_hot"` when creating the `StringLookup` layer, it will output a one-hot vector for each category, instead of an integer.
+- Keras also includes an `IntegerLookup` layer that acts very much like the `StringLookup` layer but take integers as input, rather than strings.
+- If the training set is very large, it helps to adapt the layer to just a small subset of the training set.
+- In this case, the layer's `adapt()` method may miss some of the rarer categories.
+- By default, it would map them all to the category 0, make them indistinguishable by the model.
+- A solution (while still adapting the layer only to a subset of the training set) is setting `num_oov_indices` to an integer greater than 1.
+- This is the number of out-of vocabulary (OOV) buckets to use: each unknown category will get mapped pseudorandomly to one of the OOV buckets.
+This allows the model to distinguish at least some of the rare categories.
+- Since there are five OOV buckets, the first known category's ID is now 5 (`"Paris"`).
+But `"Foo"`, `"Bar"`, and `"Baz"` are unknown, so they each get mapped to one of the OOV buckets.
+- `"Bar"` gets its own dedicated bucket (with ID 3), but sadly `"Foo"` and `"Baz"` happen to be mapped to the same bucket (with ID 4), so they remain indistinguishable by the model.
+This is called a *hashing collision*.
+- The only way to reduce the risk of collision is to increase the number of OOV buckets.
+However, this will also increase the total number of categories, which will require more RAM and extra model parameters once the categories are one-hot encoded.
+So, don't increase this number too much.